icecube/dnn_reco/docs/source/pages/config.rst

     one of these files to obtain meta data, such as the labels and misc data names.

-``tf_random_seed``:
-    Random seed for tensorflow weight initialization.
-    Note: due to the parallel reading and processing of the training data, this will not guarantee the exact same results for multiple trained models with the same configuration files.

 ``float_precision``:
     Float precision to be used.